 Stoner is a novel that really allows one to revel in the delights of language.
 So beautifully and movingly written, its sad descent into the forgotten depositories of literature is a shame.
 However, recently reissued by Vintage Classics, the novel is now being (rightfully) celebrated for its grace and elegance.

-Stoner follows the life of the protagonist, William Stoner, from the age of 19 up until his death from cancer as an elderly man.
+Stoner follows the life of the protagonist, William Stoner, from the age of 19 up until his death from cancer in old age.
 His life is not remarkable in a conventional sense: he enters the University of Missouri to study agriculture, later switches to literature, and then stays on and remains there as a teacher for the rest of his days.
 What is remarkable, though, is the startling poignancy of its prose; the way it slowly, softly – but surely – breaks the reader’s heart.

 Very loosely juxtaposed against the events of World War II, the historical context of the novel heightens the intensity with which Stoner’s life is depicted.
 Two weeks after he receives his degree, Archduke Franz Ferdinand is assassinated in Sarajevo by a Serbian nationalist, and war breaks out over Europe.
 Stoner, however, doesn’t see the future as uncertain and obscure.
 He is to go on and do his doctorate, while teaching a seminar at the University:

 He saw it, not as a flux of change and potentiality, but as a territory ahead that awaited his exploration.
 He saw it as the great University library, to which new wings might be built, to which new books might be added and from which old ones might be withdrawn, while its true nature remained essentially unchanged.